feross/cs253.stanford.edu/src/pages/index.md

 ## Prerequisites

-CS 142, or an equivalent amount of web development experience, a prerequisite.
-Another important prerequisite is that you are curious about web security and excited to learn clever attacks, defenses, and techniques for writing secure code.
+CS 142, or an equivalent amount of web development experience, is a prerequisite.
+You should also be curious about web security and excited to learn clever attacks, defenses, and techniques for writing secure code.

-An introductory security course, such as CS 155, is not a formal prerequisite, but will be very useful to you in this course (and beyond!).
-The material in this course goes beyond the web security material covered in CS 155.
+An introductory security course, such as CS 155, is not a formal prerequisite.
+The material in this course is focused specifically on the web, while CS 155 covers security more broadly.

 ## Course Staff